 Getting your voice and personality to shine through can be as simple as your signature, greeting, and the way you write your pitch.
 If you’re writing to a market like BuzzFeed, keep things short and focused without losing any detail.
 Other markets like The Writer are looking for longer more detailed pitches.

 Don’t open with cuss words or cuss anywhere throughout the pitch as a way to stand out from the crowd.
-This will only turn out bad for you, unless the editor and market is one where that type of voice and tone is appreciated.
+This will only turn out bad for you unless the editor and market are one where that type of voice and tone is appreciated.
 Be professional without being a robot and don’t be afraid to let certain quirks shine.

-I’ve gotten in’s at markets and assignments based off this simple query or pitch:
+I’ve gotten in’s at markets and assignments based on this simple query or pitch:

 I’m a writer and editor for niche specific pub, niche specific pub, and a few other places.
 I’m a HUGE fan of your publication.
 It’s helped me magazine specific takeaway.